 I often think that teachers who over-refer are really just very excited about the services we have to offer.
 I usually sit with them and ask them what skills they are hoping to build in a student or a group of students.
 If a large portion of the class seems to need skill-building, I’ll offer to teach extra classes in addition to my normal schedule.

 For a small group of students, I work with them to problem solve using the TIPS model.
 I always want teachers, parents, and administration to feel supported by the school counseling program.
 At the same time, I really don’t have a magic wand.
-By requesting teachers to work with me, we build a better support network for students without me owning the whole problem.
+By requesting that teachers work with me, we build a better support network for students without me having to own the entire problem.

 Educate Them

-At the beginning of the year I do a presentation with my staff on counseling services and explain that a counselor has tiered services, similar to academic intervention tiers.
+At the beginning of the year, I do a presentation with my staff on counseling services, explaining that a counselor offers tiered services, similar to academic intervention tiers.
 After completing a needs assessment, I try and follow up by visiting teacher PLC and plan meetings to discuss needs and services that will help us reach the most students.
 I share data with them through newsletters and meetings so they get a better understanding of my use of time.

 Be Clear

-I think getting accurate, needed referrals comes down to a teacher's understanding of counseling services and me sticking to a tiered system.
+I think getting accurate, needed referrals comes down to a teacher's understanding of counseling services and my sticking to my systems.
 I meet with each grade level to assess their needs, develop a plan for students we know will need services immediately, go over how they can make a referral, and when they should.

 Also, I have to be firm about what services are needed.
 I do not need to see each student in small groups or individually.
 I can provide strategies for a teacher or push-in for classroom support.
-This helped make sure services weren't spread too thin and helped teachers understand the decision making process.
+This helped ensure that services weren't spread too thin and helped teachers understand the decision-making process.

 1 comments